Quantum quenches from an excited state: Conclusion

 \section{Conclusion}

 In this paper we studied analytically the dependence on the initial condition of the late time dynamics following a quantum quench of a generic homogeneous one-dimensional system.
 More precisely, we considered the case in which before the quench the system is in the first excited state of its Hamiltonian $H_0$, at variance with the case of quenches from the ground state for which analytical results had so far been available.
 We overcame the technical difficulties related to the non-normalizability of the excited state working in presence of a regulator which, once removed at the end of the calculations, leaves a finite result for the observables.
-In this way we showed, in particular, that the condition for the presence of undamped oscillations of one-point functions, and then lack of relaxation, is not affected by the change of the initial condition and remains that first found in \cite{quench} for quenches from the ground state: undamped oscillations of one-point functions arise if the post-quench spectrum of excitations includes neutral quasiparticles, and if the observable couples to these quasiparticles.
-At the same time, the comparison with the case of quenches from the ground state also shows quantitative differences in the amplitude of the undamped oscillations, as well as in the value of the asymptotic offset.
+In this way we showed, in particular, that the condition for the presence of persistent oscillations of one-point functions is not affected by the change of the initial condition and remains that first found in \cite{quench} for quenches from the ground state: persistent oscillations of one-point functions arise if the post-quench spectrum of excitations includes neutral quasiparticles, and if the observable couples to these quasiparticles.
+The argument of \cite{oscill} pointing to oscillations persisting beyond the perturbative scale of our calculations -- a circumstance indeed numerically observed in \cite{Jacopo} -- applies also to the present case.
+At the same time, the comparison with the case of quenches from the ground state also shows quantitative differences in the amplitude of the oscillations, as well as in the value of the asymptotic offset.

 Another difference with the case of quenches from the ground state is that those from the excited state heavily involve, already at first order in the quench parameter $\lambda$, the connectedness structure of the matrix elements, with disconnected parts playing a substantial role.
+In perspective, it will be of interest to apply the approach of this paper to the case of more excited pre-quench states, namely pre-quench states with a larger number of quasiparticles.
+It seems reasonable to expect that the condition for the presence of undamped oscillations at large times will continue to be $F_1^{\Psi} F_1^{\Phi}\neq 0$, and it will be interesting to check that this indeed emerges from the explicit calculations.
 The role of disconnected parts in nonequilibrium quantum dynamics was already pointed out in \cite{lightcone}, where it was generally shown that they are responsible for the light cone propagation of two-point correlations.

 We also illustrated the implications of our results for quenches performed within a spontaneously broken phase, for which the first excited state corresponds to a topological excitation: a kink, or domain wall.
 We observed how the results for one-point functions at late times share quantitative properties with those obtained in \cite{q_int} in a very different way, namely considering an infinite-dimensional space of initial conditions of domain wall type, not necessarily produced by a quench.